 DPF structure

-Diesel Particulate Filter (DPF) removes particulates from Diesel engines through physical filtration.
-There are many types of filters available, but ceramic monolith (cordierite or carborundum) of the honeycomb structure is the most popular.
+Diesel Particulate Filters (DPFs) remove particulates from diesel engines through physical filtration.
+Among the various types of filters available, the ceramic monolith (cordierite or carborundum) with a honeycomb structure is the most widely used.

 The channels blocked on the outlet side are called inlet channels – these are where exhaust fumes get into the filter.
 And the channels with closed ends on the inlet side are outlet channels where exhaust fumes get out.